mgeduld/magnitoodz/notes/01_TODO.md

   - [] edit a magnitood (yours)
   - [] display a random magnitood
   - [] nav from magnitude to magnitude, slideshow style
+  - [] improve TS for HOC and other places where I've been sloppy
   - [] mobile
   - [] email a Magnitood?
   - [] favorites?